Vignesh-Ram-ViRa/vira_lobby/guides/User_Requirements.md

 Routing & Access:
 	Fully functional deep linking (e.g., /bookworm goes directly to that page).
 	App can run standalone or be embedded in a parent app receiving JWT token via URL.
-	If token + route provided, open that page pre-authenticated.
-No authentication for now since only mock data is used.

 Performance & UX Notes:
 	Efficient image loading (lazy load, placeholders).